nickyiliwang0000/h/NB-6.16-advanced-js-destructuring-mutability-and-purity.md

 //zoo contains ['giraffe', 'monkey', 'lion', 'panda', 'hippo']
 //newZoo contains ['monkey', 'lion']
 ```
-Here, we have access to both the original zoo array AND our new version.
-The original zoo array is mutable (i.e. can be changed), but the method `.slice()` has not changed it.
+Here, we have access to both the original `zoo` array AND our new version.
+The original `zoo` array is mutable (i.e. can be changed), but the method `.slice()` has not changed it.
 The `.slice()` method returns a copy of the original array that has been changed in some way.
-So, we say that we have kept the zoo array immutable (i.e. it has not/will not be changed).
+So, we say that we have kept the `zoo` array immutable (i.e. it has not/will not be changed).

 ### Purity
 You may have noticed that whether the data is mutable or immutable depends on the method applied to it.
-Yep!
-Functions that change the data outside their lexical scope (i.e. functions that **mutate** data) are known as _impure_ functions.
-6.15 Lexical scope and execution context will go into scope this more, but for now, notice where the variables are defined and where they are changed.
+Functions that change data outside their lexical scope (i.e. functions that **mutate** data) are known as _impure_ functions.
+Reread 6.15 Lexical scope and execution context for more on scope.
+Notice where the variables are defined and where they are changed.
 A _pure_ function will always return the same value if provided with the same input value(s).
 Pure functions don't have any unwanted side effects, such as changing anything in the global scope (outside of the function).

 **Pure function:**
 ```javascript